joeclark-phd/procedural-generation-examples/README.md

     java -cp ".\target\classes\;C:\Users\<you>\.m2\repository\net\joeclark\proceduralgeneration\randomtextgenerators\1.0-SNAPSHOT\randomtextgenerators-1.0-SNAPSHOT.jar" Main

 ## Training data
 Training data files are stored in the `src/main/resources` directory if you'd like to add some of your own.
+Contributions of data are welcome, as long as you're not violating someone's intellectual property.
+Just fork and open a pull request.

 ## Example output